AdaCore/training_material/courses/fundamentals_of_ada/adv_245_ravenscar_tasking.rst

     - Including calls to libraries, O/S services...
     - But not including time in a blocked or suspended state

-* System and run-time library also execute code
+* System and runtime also execute code

    - As well as interrupt handlers
    - Their execution time clock assignment is implementation-defined